EdDataScienceEES/tutorial-ellencrombie/index.md

 ```

 #### Basic Plotting
 Let's start simply, plotly has two options when creating interactive graphs.
 The first being to create it directly, using `plot_ly()`.
-And the second being to convert a static plot using `ggplot()`, like those you have learned how to make in [previous tutorials](https://ourcodingclub.github.io/tutorials/data-vis-2/).
+And the second being to convert a static plot from `ggplot2`(like those you have learned how to make in [previous tutorials](https://ourcodingclub.github.io/tutorials/data-vis-2/).
+) to an interactive one using `ggplotly()`.

 As you will be familiar with `ggplot` plots, lets start there!
 ##### Interactive Scatter Plot